-LS adjourned after Opposition uproar over Anurag Thakur’s remarks on Gandhi family
+Lok Sabha adjourned after Opposition uproar over Anurag Thakur’s Nehru-Gandhi remarks

-New Delhi, Sep 18: The Lok Sabha was adjourned for 30 minutes after Opposition was irked and demanded apology from Anurag Thakur over his remarks on Gandhi Family.
+New Delhi, Sep 18: The Lok Sabha proceedings were adjourned till 5 pm on Friday after Opposition was irked and demanded apology from Anurag Thakur over his remarks on Gandhi Family.

-As many opposition leaders criticised PM CARES fund during discussion on The Taxation and Other Laws (Relaxation and Amendment of Certain Provisions) Bill, Anurag Thakur accused Gandhi family of 'cheating' public by accumulating public money by creating funds under different names.
+As many opposition leaders criticised PM CARES fund during discussion on The Taxation and Other Laws (Relaxation and Amendment of Certain Provisions) Bill.

-Thakur accused Gandhi family of 'cheating' public by accumulating money in trusts under different names.
-Lok Sabha session heated up.
+Thakur "threatened to expose" those in the Gandhi family who benefited from the PM National Relief Fund.

 Monsoon Session Day 5: Ruckus in Lok Sabha as FM Sitharaman tables tax bill